CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 	java -version

 Ensure that the Java version displayed starts with 1.8.***.
 If it's not the case, please install the JDK/JRE 1.8.
+Version 8.251+ of Java is NOT supported.

 Oracle 1.8 can be downloaded from [the official website](http://www.oracle.com/technetwork/java/javase/downloads/index.html).